MorielMauni/Game_Snake/README.md

 Feel free to contribute to this project by submitting a pull request.

 Contact:
-For any questions or suggestions, please contact me at morielmauni@gmail.com.
+For any questions or suggestions, please get in touch with me at morielmauni@gmail.com.